hannesdatta/thesis-guide/content/coach/meetings.md

   * Please make appointments for your meetings by sending calendar invites to your advisor.
   * Please take into account the busy agendas of your advisor(s).
-  * When meeting online, test your audio, turn on your webcam, and be prepared to share your screen.
+  * When meeting online, test your audio and turn on your webcam.
+Please be on time (which means to join the meeting a couple of minutes prior to the start of the meeting).
+  * Please be prepared to share your screen.
+If you require feedback on code or data, please have your computer ready for us to work on.
+In practice, this means having [TeamViewer installed](http://tilburgsciencehub.com/setup/teamviewer).

 ### Conducting your research independently
 In-between online meetings, you work __independently on your research__, and stay in close touch with other students (e.g., to give feedback on writing or code).
 Please bundle questions for your next online meeting.
 If you're stuck - get in touch with your advisor.